The need to go is a big barrier to going out. Why public bathrooms are a stumbling block for reopening.

 “In our country, people aren’t comfortable talking about bathroom issues in general,” Soifer said.
 “The old frontier mentality and the emphasis on personal liberty has led to an attitude where there’s no standard for public restrooms other than the building code.
 Now we need to extend social distancing to restrooms, and it’s going to be very hard.
 Even if you limit the number of stalls, you then create a line of people outside.”

-Makers of bathroom fixtures have seen a surge of restaurant owners and workplace managers ordering thorough renovations of their bathrooms – a level of attention unusual in a country where many public restrooms haven’t moved much higher up the design ladder than the stereotypically awful gas station bathroom.
+Makers of bathroom fixtures have seen a surge of restaurant owners and workplace managers ordering thorough renovations of their bathrooms — a level of attention unusual in a country where many public restrooms haven’t moved much higher up the design ladder than the stereotypically awful gas-station bathroom.

 “People are converting to fixtures with touchless features,” said Jon Dommisse, director of strategy for Bradley Corp., a Wisconsin-based maker of workplace washroom equipment.
 “They’re swapping out faucets, dryers, anything with buttons, levers, knobs.
 They’re reducing the number of people allowed in at a time, taking doors off and adding wash stations outside the bathroom to relieve crowding.
 Most of all, we’re seeing a commitment to almost relentless levels of cleaning.”